reimagined/resolve/README.md

 * [Blog about DDD](http://danielwhittaker.me/category/ddd/)

 ## **Quick Installation**
-Create a reSolve boilerplate application using the [create-resolve-app](https://github.com/reimagined/resolve/tree/master/packages/create-resolve-app) package in one of the following ways.
+Create a new reSolve application using the [create-resolve-app](https://github.com/reimagined/resolve/tree/master/packages/create-resolve-app) package in one of the following ways.

 Use yarn:
 ```bash